cysouw/diathesis/text/c01_introduction.md

 b.
 Der Mann erinnert sich an den Krieg.
 :::

-So, in summary, the role-remapping in the diathesis [@Last] is categorised as:
+So, in summary, the role-remapping in the diathesis [@last] is categorised as:

 1. ~~Diathesis~~: reflexive antipassive + governed preposition
 2. ~~Remapping Pattern~~: ~~[NAP | –NP]~~